 The Verdict: Yoga

 "The greatest benefits of a yoga practice are definitely mental," says Erickson.
 In fact, the actual poses that are performed during a class are actually just a small portion of yoga overall.
 "In yoga classes, we move the body through specific poses, which stretch some muscles, strengthen others and provide a physical exertion that prepares the body for meditation," she explains.
 The main goal of yoga is to tire out the body in order to get to a place where it's possible to work on your mental well-being.
-That means the blissed-out feeling you have during Savasana is no accident—and it do work wonders for your stress levels.
+That means the blissed-out feeling you have during Savasana is no accident—and it does work wonders for your stress levels.

 If You Want to Shape Up…